fivetran/dbt_servicenow/models/docs.md

 Indicates whether the task record has been synchronized by the Fivetran connector.
 {% enddocs %}

-{% docs source_relation %}
-Indicates the schema which the field originated.
-This is especially important when leveraging the union schema feature.
-{% enddocs %}

 {% docs active %}
 Flag indicating whether the record is currently active or completed.
 {% enddocs %}